Service AreaMenlo Park, California

 - Eliminating methane gas use & reimagining efficiency when designing and operating buildings;

 - Redesigning cities—where majority of people live—to avoid sprawl, add more green spaces, and better facilitate public transport, walking and biking.

 Other important steps include reducing deforestation, restoring coastal ecosystems, and improving the management of working lands, like farms and ranches.
 Carbon removal technologies are also considered essential to achieving climate targets, and these and dozens of other nascent climate innovations must be funded, developed and rapidly scaled.
 And as individuals, we can make a difference in our own daily lives by adopting cleaner transportation habits, switching to plant-based diets, reducing all forms of waste, and voting for leaders who will prioritize climate action.

 How Menlo Spark is meeting the challenge:

-- Transportation Choices: Increasing safety and ease of walking and biking, providing more transit choices, reducing gridlock and congestion, and supporting high-mileage, zero- and low-carbon vehicles.
+- Transportation: Increasing safety and accessibility of walking and biking, providing more public transit choices, and supporting the adoption of electric and zero-emission vehicles.

 - Sustainable Living: Promoting simple everyday actions to reduce climate impacts.